Ken Hammond (ice hockey): Edmonton, New York, Toronto

-Hammond began the 1988–89 with the Edmonton Oilers, appearing in his first game with the team on October 8, 1989, earning no points in a 5-4 win over the Winnipeg Jets.
-On October 12, Hammond earned his first point as an Oiler, an assist on a goal scored by Jari Kurri in a 6-2 loss to the Vancouver Canucks.
-Overall, Hammond appeared in five games with Edmonton, earning one assist.
+Hammond began the 1988–89 season with the Edmonton Oilers, appearing in his first game with the team on October 9, 1988, earning no points in a 5–4 win over the Winnipeg Jets.
+On October 12, Hammond earned his first point as an Oiler, an assist on a goal scored by Jari Kurri in a 6–2 loss to the Vancouver Canucks.
+Overall, Hammond appeared in five games with Edmonton, earning the one assist.

-On November 1, 1988, Hammond was placed on waivers and claimed by the New York Rangers.
-Hammond debuted with the Rangers on November 2, 1988, as he was held pointless in a 6-4 loss to the Buffalo Sabres.
-After three games, in which Hammond did not earn a point, he was sent to the Rangers International Hockey League (IHL) affiliate, the Denver Rangers.
+On November 1, Hammond was placed on waivers by the Oilers to make room for Craig Redmond who himself had been placed on waivers by the New York Rangers and had been claimed by Edmonton.
+Redmond had requested to be sent back to Edmonton and Rangers general manager Phil Esposito acquiesced.
+In return, Esposito claimed Hammond.
+Hammond debuted with the Rangers on November 2, replacing the injured Ron Greschner, and was held pointless in a 6–4 loss to the Buffalo Sabres.
+After three games, in which Hammond did not earn a point, he was sent to the Rangers International Hockey League (IHL) affiliate, the Denver Rangers once Greschner returned from injury on November 15.
 In 38 games with Denver, Hammond scored five goals and 23 points.

 On February 19, 1989, the Rangers traded Hammond to the Toronto Maple Leafs in exchange for Chris McRae.
-Hammond made his debut with the Maple Leafs on February 20, 1989 against the Kings in a 5-4 loss.
-Hammond earned his first point, an assist on a goal scored by Vincent Damphousse in a 4-2 win over the Minnesota North Stars on February 25.
-In total, Hammond played in 14 games with Toronto in 1988-89, earning two assists.
+Hammond made his debut with the Maple Leafs on February 20 against the Kings in a 5–4 loss.
+Hammond earned his first point, an assist on the game-winning goal scored by Vincent Damphousse in a 4–2 win over the Minnesota North Stars on February 25.
+In total, Hammond played in 14 games with Toronto in the 1988–89 season, earning two assists.
 In 1989–90, the Leafs assigned Hammond to their AHL affiliate, the Newmarket Saints.
 In 75 games with Newmarket, Hammond scored nine goals and 54 points while earning 106 penalty minutes.

-On August 20, 1990, the Maple Leafs traded Hammond to the Boston Bruins for cash.
+In the offseason, Hammond negotiated a contract with the Boston Bruins' general manager Harry Sinden.
+On August 20, 1990, the Maple Leafs traded Hammond's rights to the Bruins for cash as he already had an agreement in place with Boston.